 "Oh, Heechul-ah," Youngchul says, "How was your week?"

-He replied evenly, and although he's turned toward Youngchul, he can't help but let his gaze flit back to Kyunghoon again and again.
+He replies evenly, and although he's turned toward Youngchul, he can't help but let his gaze flit back to Kyunghoon again and again.

 When he sits down in this desk –sideways as he often does, so he faces the first row and the cameras –his eyes sweep over Kyunghoon's desk and he sees the half-smudged marker.
 He looks up and his gaze locks with Kyunghoon's, which is absolutely blank of emotion.